 WARNING: this plugin is NOT open source.
-At the time of writing, Marvel is free for 30 days.
-After which you can apply for a free basic license to continue using it for it's key monitoring features.
+At the time of writing, Marvel is free for development but you have to get a license for production.

 To install Marvel, on each of your elasticsearch node, from the Elasticsearch home directory: